juliawong/web-notes/Java.md

 * Can create many sort sequences
 * Takes 2 objects `compare (Object o1, Object o2)`
 * Requires additional class, ideal if class can't be modified

+# Unmodifiable and Immutable Collections

+* Unmodifiable acts like a wrapper with a read-only access
+  * Those with reference to the modifiable object can still change it
+* Immutable guarantees that there is no possibility of the collection being modified
+  * The objects that are elements may still be mutable

+# Other

+* Fields are resolved statically at runtime
+  * e.g. Variables aren't polymorphic
+* Methods are accessed via dynamic lookup